sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

         └── dates.js
 ```

-- _getStartHours_ and _getEndHours_ use a helper function
+- _getStartHours_ and _getEndHours_ return a list of timepoints that are
-  _getSharpHours_
+  displayed as the booking's possible start and end moments,
+  respectively.
+They both use the same helper function _getSharpHours_
-- _getSharpHours_, in turn, uses _findBookingUnitBoundaries_, which is a
+- _getSharpHours_, in turn, by default retrieves the sharp hours that
+  exist within the availability time slot.
+It uses the
+  _findBookingUnitBoundaries_ function, which is a recursive function
+  that checks whether the current boundary (e.g. sharp hour) passed to
+  it falls within the availability time slot.
+  - If the current boundary is within the availability time slot, the
+    function calls itself with the next boundary and cumulates the
+    boundary results into an array.
+  - If the current boundary does not fall within the availability time
+    slot, the function returns the cumulated results from the previous
+    iterations.
-  recursive function that takes a _nextBoundaryFn_ parameter that it
+- _findBookingUnitBoundaries_ takes a _nextBoundaryFn_ parameter that it
-  uses to determine the correct booking time boundaries
+  uses to determine the next boundary value to pass to itself.
 - the function passed to _findBookingUnitBoundaries_ as _nextBoundaryFn_
-  is _findNextBoundary_
+  by default is _findNextBoundary_, which is what we need to modify
+  first.
+The _findNextBoundary_ function increments the current boundary
+  by a predefined value.

 ```js
 export const findNextBoundary = (timeZone, currentMomentOrDate) =>